-The Company defines capital that it manages as its shareholders' equity comprising share capital, contributed surplus, foreign exchange translation reserve, accumulated deficit, and short-term debt.
+The Company defines capital that it manages as its shareholders' equity comprising share capital, contributed surplus, foreign exchange translation reserve and accumulated deficit.
 Its objectives when managing capital are to ensure that the Company will continue as a going concern, so that it can provide services to its customers and returns to its shareholders.
-The capital at September 30, 2021 is \$33,374,527 (September 30, 2020 - \$16,755,705).
+The capital at September 30, 2022 is \$24,228,761 (September 30, 2021 - \$33,374,527).